urbanjost/M_intrinsics/md/ATOMIC_ADD.md

 it is assigned the value 0.
-If it is present and the invocation has failed, it is assigned a positive value; in particular, for a coindexed ATOM, if the remote image has stopped, it is assigned the value of iso_fortran_env's stat_stopped_image and if the remote image has failed, the value stat_failed_image.
+If it is present and the invocation has failed, it is assigned a positive value; in particular, for a coindexed ATOM, if the remote image has stopped, it is assigned the value of iso_fortran_env's STAT_STOPPED_IMAGE and if the remote image has failed, the value STAT_FAILED_IMAGE.

 ### **Options**